 - Are hostels safe?
 13 safety tips for hostels

-The time has come to introduce you to the coolest hostels in Tulum.
+The time has come to introduce you to the coolest Tulum backpackers hostel.
 They are:

-- Lum Hostel – great for social solo travellers
+- Lum Hostel – great for social solo travelers

-You’ll get a very warm welcome from the staff at Lum Hostel.
+You’ll get a very warm welcome from the staff at Lum Tulum hostel.
 They’ll plan out daily adventures and take you out to explore the nearby nightlife!

 But first, make sure you take advantage of the on-site bar which is open until 10pm.